 If you have a legal question related to disclosure or how to advise a client, wouldn’t you be relieved to know you have access to free expert legal advice?
 CRES real estate Errors and Omissions clients do.
 CRES clients can call CRES ClaimPrevent® Legal Services 7 days a week.
 They’ll receive a response from an experienced attorney within 4 hours or the next business day.
 Plus, every recommendation is confirmed in writing.
 It’s just one of the things we do to help clients prevent claims.

 Can we help you with your real estate E&O policy?
-Learn more about E&O in your state.
+Learn more about real estate E&O insurance in your state.

 What questions about disclosure have you struggled with?